Jean-Luc Godard: Filmmaking

 Having left Paris in the fall of 1952, Godard returned to Switzerland and went to live with his mother in Lausanne.
 He became friendly with his mother's lover, Jean-Pierre Laubscher, who was a labourer on the Grande Dixence Dam.
 Through Laubscher he secured work himself as a construction worker at the Plaz Fleuri work site at the dam.
-He saw the possibility of making a documentary film about the dam; when his initial contract ended, in order to prolong his time at the dam, he moved to the post of telephone switchboard operator.
-Whilst on duty, in April 1954, he put through a call to Laubscher which relayed the fact that Odile Monod, Godard's mother, had died in a scooter accident.
+He saw the possibility of making a documentary film about the dam; when his initial contract ended, to prolong his time at the dam, he moved to the post of telephone switchboard operator.
+While on duty, in April 1954, he put through a call to Laubscher which relayed the fact that Odile Monod, Godard's mother, had died in a scooter accident.
 Thanks to Swiss friends who lent him a 35 mm movie camera, he was able to shoot on 35mm film.
 He rewrote the commentary that Laubscher had written, and gave his film a rhyming title Opération béton (Operation Concrete).
 The company that administered the dam bought the film and used it for publicity purposes.